-May 28, 2021
+June 25, 2021

 The population of Vermonters who are Black, Indigenous, and people of color (BIPOC) have faced disparities throughout the COVID-19 pandemic.
-BIPOC Vermonters continue to have a lower vaccination rate (62%) than those who are Non-Hispanic White (68%) as of May 28, 2021.
-This gap decreased from 13% over the month of April but has remained around 6% through May.
+BIPOC Vermonters continue to have a lower vaccination rate (68%) than those who are non-Hispanic white (72%) as of June 25, 2021.
+This gap decreased from 13% over the months of March and April but remained around 6% through May before dropping to 4% in June.

-While non-Hispanic Whites have higher vaccination rates than BIPOC Vermonters, the gap has decreased in recent weeks from a peak of 13% to 6%.
+While non-Hispanic whites have higher vaccination rates than BIPOC Vermonters, the gap has decreased in recent weeks from a peak of 13% to 4%.